“What’s wrong with you?”

 Because behavior is a form of communication.

 There’s always a cause for behavior.
 A trigger.
 A root.
-What we call a Precipitating Factor
+What we call a Precipitating Factor in CPI training.

 Pain tries to tell us things, and we need to listen.